NurdAlert/NimForCsgo/README.md

 # What does this file do?

-this file includes everything needed to make a dll to inject into csgo!
+it makes it so you can compile a 32 bit dll to inject into csgo, or any 32 bit program!

 # How do I use this file?